 - adding your own rewards or incentives where appropriate.

-Teach Starter’s International Travel Diary Pack Holiday Project features in the Grade 5 Home Investigators Inquiry Task, but it can also be downloaded as a stand-alone resource.
+Teach Starter’s International Travel Diary Pack Vacation Project features in the Grade 5 Home Investigators Inquiry Task, but it can also be downloaded as a stand-alone resource.
 Designed specifically for students who are traveling, this pack is full of learning opportunities.

 Students are asked to create/gather: